tolesan212/AI_agent_project/README.md

-This is my practice code for building an Agentic AI with Google GenAI
+This is my practice code for building an Agentic AI with Google Gemini

 ***Files***
-main.py - main file, loads genai, recieves prompt and generates response functions (contains building tools to interact with)
+main.py - main file, loads gemini, recieves prompt and generates response functions (contains building tools to interact with)
     -get_file_content.py (shows all info from files in specified directory, under working directory) -get_file_content.py (gets content from the directory)